OrcaSlicer/OrcaSlicer_WIKI/developer-reference/Built-in-placeholders-variables.md

 | --- | --- | --- |
 | `color_change_extruder` | int | Extruder index associated with a color-change (`M600`) event.
 Populated when OrcaSlicer triggers `machine_pause_gcode` for a color change. |

 Use these tables as a reference when designing custom start/end sequences, toolchange macros, or template snippets.
-Combine them with your preset-specific placeholders (e.g. `nozzle_temperature`, `filament_diameter`, etc.) to script advanced behaviours.
+Combine them with preset-specific placeholders (e.g. `nozzle_temperature`, `filament_diameter`) to script advanced behaviours.